spraakbanken/sparv-sbx-freeling/README.md

 # sparv-freeling

 Extension for Sparv containing a wrapper for [FreeLing](http://nlp.lsi.upc.edu/freeling/node/30).
-This allows you to run the Sparv pipeline and get segmentation, lemmas, and part-of-speech annotations for the following languages:
+This allows you to run the Sparv pipeline and get sentence segmentation, tokenisation, baseform analysis, and part-of-speech annotations for the following languages:

+* Asturian
 * Catalan
 * English
 * French